Web Site Design by Rainbo Design

-All of the major search engines use geo-location as an important ranking factor.
-The basic premise for this practice is that the closer a site is "located" to a user, the more relevant that site's information will tend to be for that user.
-But the search engines don't always make it clear how they determine in which country a website is deemed to be located.
-And because this is a major factor in your site's rankings, it's important to convey the correct information to the search engines.
-This article will show you how the search engines determine a website's geo-location, and what you can do to control it.
+All of the major search engines use geolocation as an important ranking factor.
+The basic premise behind this practice is that the geographically closer a website is "located" to a user, the more relevant that site's information will tend to be for that user.
+And because this is a significant factor in your website's rankings, it's important to convey the correct location information to the search engines.
+This SEO tutorial will show you how the search engines determine a website's geolocation, and what you can do to control your website's geographic target to achieve the best possible results.

 How To Set The Geo-Location For Your Website

 The answer is really very simple.
-The major search engines - Google, Yahoo!, and Bing - use two common criteria for determining the country where a site is located (ie. it's geo-location).
+The major search engines - Google, Ask, and Bing - primarily rely on two common criteria for determining the country where a site is located (ie. its geolocation).
 The first is to check the Top Level Domain (TLD) name.
-If your site has a Country Code Top Level Domain Name - that is, a domain name that ends in a country code like ".ca" for Canada, ".uk" for the United Kingdom, or ".fr" for France - then your site will be included in the country-specific search results and will receive a ranking benefit in all searches originating in that country.
+If your site has a Country Code Top Level Domain Name -that is, a domain name that ends in a country code like ".ca" for Canada, ".uk" for the United Kingdom, or ".fr" for France - then (with a few special exceptions) your site will be assigned an unchangeable matching geolocation.
 The second method used by the search engines to determine the geographic location of a website is the IP address of the site.
-If your site is hosted on a server that is physically located in the target country, then that site will be included in the country-specific searches even if you have a generic TLD domain name like ".com", ".net" or ".info".
+If your site is hosted on a server that is physically located in the target country, then that site will be included in the country-specific searches even if you have a generic TLD domain name like ".com", ".net", ".org" or ".info".

-In addition, Google has hinted that they also use other signals for a country's geo-location, such as the geo-location of websites that link to yours.
-The other search engines don't acknowledge any additional means for determining the country where a website resides, but it's reasonable to assume that they may be doing it now or some time in the future, so it's always a good idea to focus your link building efforts with this in mind.
+In addition, Google has said that they also use other signals for a website's geolocation, such as the geolocation of the websites that link to yours.
+These additional geographic signals mean a website can rank well for users outside of their primary geographic target if they have a generic TLD.
+The other search engines don't acknowledge any additional means for determining the country where a website resides, but it's reasonable to assume that they may do it now or will do so some time in the future, so it's always a good idea to focus your link building efforts with this in mind.
 Note, however, that these seem to be minor factors in the process and would never override the effect of a Country Code TLD.

-What does all of this mean to the small website owner?
-It means that if you buy a Country Code TLD domain name, you can have your site hosted anywhere in the world and still be automatically considered to have a geo-location in your target country.
-Until recently, web hosting was very expensive in many countries outside the US.
-Its still easier to find cheap hosting in the US than elsewhere.
-This leads many small companies to buy hosting services in the US.
+What does all of this mean to the small business website owner?
+It means that if you buy a Country Code TLD domain name, you can have your site hosted anywhere in the world and still be automatically considered to have a geolocation in your target country.
+In the past, web hosting was very expensive in many countries outside the US.
+While pricing has equalized a bit, it's still easier to find cheap hosting in the US than elsewhere.
+This leads many small companies around the world to buy hosting services in the US.
 The requirements for getting a country-code TLD domain name, if any, are usually limited to a residency or relevance requirement that is easily met.
-The WikiPedia has excellent links to all of this information for each Country Code Top Level Domain that include the governing registrar, the second-level domains, and the usual requirements.
-See the above link.
+WikiPedia has excellent links to all of this information for each Country Code Top Level Domain that include the governing registrar, the second-level domains, and other requirements.

-Google has enhanced the Webmaster Tools console to allow you to select the geo-location of your site with their Geographic Target tool.
+Google has enhanced the Webmaster Search Console to allow you to select the preferred geo-location of your site with their International Targeting tool.
 In fact, Google has gone several steps futher than simply setting the country for a website.
-You can now set the exact location in conjunction with Google Maps, and have different geo-location settings for subdomains and subdirectories within a single domain.
-So if you have a generic Top Level Domain, a single site can be targeted to several different countries.
+You can now set the exact location in conjunction with Google Maps, and set different geographic target settings for subdomains and subdirectories within a single domain.
+So if you have a generic Top Level Domain, a single website can be targeted to several different countries.
 This might not be a solution for every website since you would need to create unique content for each target country, and thus divide your efforts and search engine ranking strength among them all.
 But in many cases, it is an absolute boon to webmasters to be able to target users outside their native country so easily and effectively.

-To set your website's geo-location in Google, log into the Google Webmaster Tools console and select the Tools tab.
-Choose the "Set geographic target" option and you'll see a form that you can fill in with your website's target location.
+To set your website's geolocation in Google, log into the Google Webmaster Search Console and select "International Targeting" under "Search Traffic" tab.
+Click on the "Country" tab and you'll see a form that you can fill in with your website's target location.
 Once you've done that, you can also add your website to Google Maps.
+If you search for Rainbo Design in Google Maps, you'll find me in south Minneapolis.
 This is another important reason why you should definitely participate in the Google Webmaster Tools program.
 See the Google Webmaster Blog Video on this subject for details on using the Geographic Target tool.

 The situation gets more complicated when you have a website that is designed to serve more than one country.
 I don't mean a site that might be appreciated no matter where the user is located.
 I mean a site that has a limited set of target countries.
 Google has some great information on Multi-Regional Sites that discusses the issue and offers some basic solutions.

-Its also very useful to examine pages like Google's Country-Specific Search Advice to see how they advise users to do country-specific searches.
+Its also very useful to examine pages like Google's Country and Language Search Advice to see how they advise users to do country-specific searches.
 Checking the search engines' online documentation can lead you to a much better understanding of how search engines operate, as well as how actual users do their searching.
-And Google's Matt Cutts has posted a good video on this topic that I've included here:
+And Google's Matt Cutts has posted a good video on this topic.

 Need More Help?